pinax-network/firehose-antelope/README.md

 ## Support

 In case of any questions around the Pinax endpoints or technology, feel free to hit us on our [Discord server](https://discord.gg/pinax).
-For more generic questions around Substreams you might also find the [Streamingfast Discord server](https://discord.gg/jZwqxJAvRs) useful.
+For more generic questions around Substreams, you might also find the [Streamingfast Discord server](https://discord.gg/jZwqxJAvRs) useful.

 ## License